 We consider that the volumetric adjustments to the CESS do not address the issue of individual large bespoke connections which do not have a standardised unit rate.
-For this reason, for a DNSP, we may reduce the CESS penalty arising from large bespoke connections that have not been included in forecast capex.
+For this reason, for a DNSP, we may reduce the CESS penalty arising from large bespoke connections, and the associated network augmentation, that have not been included in forecast capex.